You're viewing an older version of the aµtoPULSE help. For the latest version, visit online help 1.3.

 CALIBRATING THE SCALES

 The scales in aµtoPULSE require periodic calibration to ensure accurate measurements.
-You should take particular caution to recalibrate after the initial install, when transferring to a significantly different temperature, or when experiencing volume inaccuracy.
-Follow the steps below to calibrate the scales.
+Perform calibration after initial installation, significant temperature changes, or noted volume inaccuracies.
+Follow the steps below to calibrate.

 To calibrate the scales:

-1. In the aµtoPULSE main menu, go to Tools and select Calibration.
-Then, go to the Station tab.
+1. In the aµtoPULSE software Navigation Bar, click Tools and select Calibration.

-2. Each station is calibrated individually and has three scales: Left Scale, Low Volume Scale, and Right Scale.
+2. Navigate to the selected Station panel (for example, Station 1).
+Each station is calibrated individually and has three scales: Left Scale, Low Volume Scale, and Right Scale.

-3. Verify the Last Calibration time displayed in the upper-right corner of each station’s panel.
+3. Check the Last Calibration time displayed in the upper-right corner of the station’s panel.
+Click EDIT to start calibration.

 Last Calibration Time